Crisis and Disaster Management

 Specialist Software and Equipment

-You will have access to an array of field equipment, including high precision GPS mapping and slope survey kits, as well as Geographical Information Systems (GIS) and image processing software (ArcGIS, ERDAS Imagine, ER Mapper, ENVI).
-All of these facilities are fully supported by dedicated technical support staff and are freely available whenever you should need to use them.
+You will have access to an array of field equipment, including GPS survey kits, as well as a computer lab with Geographical Information Systems (GIS) and image processing software (QGIS, ArcGIS, ERDAS Imagine).
+These facilities are fully supported by dedicated technical support staff and are freely available whenever you should need to use them.

 You will have the unique opportunity to undertake voluntary work placements within emergency planning or disaster management organisations in the UK or overseas.
 In most cases these placements will form the basis of your research project.
 Not only will this be beneficial to your studies, but it’s also a great way to gain some valuable work experience.
-There are also plenty of opportunities for you to undertake your research project abroad; previous destinations include Brunei Darussalam, Costa Rica, Tenerife, Turkey, Dominica and the British Virgin Islands.
+There are also plenty of opportunities for you to undertake your research project abroad; previous destinations include the British Virgin Islands, Dominica, Montserrat, Sierra Leone, Tenerife, Taiwan, Thailand, Turkey and the USA.

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.